cwellsx/apis/DEVELOPMENT.md

 ### `backend`

-The `packages/backend` folder contains source code but no `package.json` -- because is not built as an independent package:
+The `packages/backend` folder contains source code but no `package.json` -- because is not built as an independent package.

-- Instead it's included in the build of `electron-app` and `vscode-ext`
+Instead it's included in the build of `electron-app` and `vscode-ext` -- if you search for `backend/src` you will find that referenced in the `webpack.*` and `tsconfig.json` of these two main packages.

-- If you search for `backend/src` you will find that referenced in the `webpack.*` and `tsconfig.json` of the two main packages
+It's also included in the `tsconfig.json` of `backend-test` -- which doesn't use webpack.

 This backend contains most of the logic -- `electron-app` and `vscode-ext` are the two UI front ends.